Stop Norway From Hunting and Killing 1,286 Minke Whales

 What You Can Do

 This year's quota is the highest in 25 years.
-Take action by writing to Prime Minister Jens Stoltenberg and asking him to stop the suffering of whales today and to live up to Norway's desire to be seen as a progressive and modern country by promoting whale watching, not whale hunting.
+Take action by writing to Norway's Prime Minister and asking her to stop the suffering of whales today and to live up to Norway's desire to be seen as a progressive and modern country by promoting whale watching, not whale hunting.

 All mandatory fields are marked with an asterisk. *